mlabuda2/nf-tower-docs/docs/resource-labels/overview.md

 At execution time, when the jobs are submitted to Batch, the requests are set up to propagate tags to all the instances created by the head job.

 The [`forge-policy.json`](/docs/_templates/aws-batch/forge-policy.json) file contains the roles needed for Tower Forge-created AWS compute environments to tag AWS resources.
+Specifically, the required roles are `iam:TagRole`, `iam:TagInstanceProfile`, and `batch:TagResource`.

 To view and manage the resource labels applied to AWS resources by Tower and Nextflow, navigate to the [AWS Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/find-resources-to-tag.html)(as an administrative user) and follow these steps: